-- Detection and registration of pregnant women in antenatal clinics. - Encouraging pregnant women for regular visits to antenatal clinic. - Supervision/ referral of deliveries.
+- Detection and registration of pregnant women in antenatal clinics. - Encouraging pregnant women for regular visits to antenatal clinic. - > Supervision/ referral of deliveries. - Provision of postnatal care. - Urging women for TT vaccination. - > Encouraging families to bring their newborn babies for vaccination.